Studio Philosophy, Values, and approach

 Nurture a culture of—not a demand for—excellence

-The way we speak to our students shapes their perceptions of themselves.
-Correcting mistakes with positivity and belief in the student is imperative.
-I believe that self-reflection without judgement is how students ultimately develop the grit it takes to achieve at high levels.
+Making mistakes and experiencing challenges is inherent to piano study.
+Correcting mistakes and facing challenges with positivity and belief in the student is imperative and paves the way for students to self-critique in a constructive way.
+I believe that self-reflection without judgement is how students ultimately develop the grit it takes to achieve at high levels, and I strive to always be a model of positivity.

 Unhurried fundamentals